eebbesen/freerider_api/README.md

 ## Deployment instructions
 ### Heroku
-I have a rake task which will push, migrate, restart and (as a validation) run poll_and_persist_vehicles
+I have a rake task which will
+* push code to Heroku
+* run migrations on Heroku
+* restart the application on Heroku
+* run `poll_and_persist_vehicles['twincities']` against the Heroku instance (as a validation -- you should monitor the output)

 `rake heroku:deploy_and_run`